narwhalsilent/tp/docs/DeveloperGuide.md

 * `latestLoanDate`: latest loan date of all loans
 * `latestReturnDate`: latest return date of active loans

+The sequence diagram of executing an analytics command is very similar to that of the Delete Loan section below, and hence not included.
-The analytics is useful when The following is the sequence diagram for the analytics command:
+The following shows how the analytics class is used in the execution of the Analytics command:
 ![AnalyticsSequenceDiagram](images/AnalyticsSequenceDiagram.png)

 #### Design considerations: